lmc2179/lmc2179.github.io/drafts/fwer.md

 - Sort all the P-values you computed from your tests in ascending order.
 We'll call these $P_1, ..., P_m$, and they'll correspond to hypotheses $H_1, ..., H_m$.
 - We'll define a series of significance levels $\alpha_1, ..., \alpha_m$, where $\alpha_i = \frac{\alpha}{i}$.
 - Starting with $P_1$, see if it is significant at the level of $\alpha_1$.
-If it is, reject it and move on to $P_2$.
-Continue until you find a hypothesis you can't reject, and stop.
+If it is, reject it and move on to testing $P_2$ at $\alpha_2$.
+Continue until you find a hypothesis you can't reject, and stop there.
 - Put another way: If $k$ is the first index such that we can't reject $H_k$, then reject all the hypotheses from $1, ..., k-1$.

 Bonferroni-Holm can be meaningfully more powerful than the simple Bonferroni correction.
-The reason for that is that we're being most strict on the tests that are most likely to lead to a rejection, and more lenient on the ones with a little less evidence, while still controlling the FWER.
+The reason for this is that we're being most strict on the tests that are most likely to lead to a rejection, and more lenient on the ones with a little less evidence, while still controlling the FWER.
 The exact amount of additional power can vary quite a lot, though. <sup>[3](#foot3)</sup>

 The Bonferroni-Holm method is easy to use in Python - you can do it in one line of Statsmodels.
 All we'd need to do in the code above to switch to Bonferroni-Holm instead of the usual correction is to do:
 ```python